ethpandaops/xatu/README.md

 - [**Sentry**](./docs/sentry.md) - Client that runs along side a [Ethereum consensus client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients) and collects data via the consensus client's [Beacon API](https://ethereum.github.io/beacon-APIs/). *You must run your own consensus client* and this projects sentry will connect to it via the consensus client's http server.
 - [**Discovery**](./docs/discovery.md) - Client that uses the [Node Discovery Protocol v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) and [Node Discovery Protocol v4](https://github.com/ethereum/devp2p/blob/master/discv4.md) to discovery nodes on the network.
 Also attempts to connect to execution layer nodes and collect meta data from them.
 - [**Mimicry**](./docs/mimicry.md) - Client that collects data from the execution layer P2P network.
-- [**Cannon**](./docs/sentry.md) - Client that runs along side a [Ethereum consensus client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients) and collects canonical finalized data via the consensus client's [Beacon API](https://ethereum.github.io/beacon-APIs/). *You must run your own consensus client* and this projects cannon client will connect to it via the consensus client's http server.
+- [**Cannon**](./docs/cannon.md) - Client that runs along side a [Ethereum consensus client](https://ethereum.org/en/developers/docs/nodes-and-clients/#consensus-clients) and collects canonical finalized data via the consensus client's [Beacon API](https://ethereum.github.io/beacon-APIs/). *You must run your own consensus client* and this projects cannon client will connect to it via the consensus client's http server.
+- [**Sage**](./docs/sage.md) - Client that connects to an [Armiarma](https://github.com/migalabs/armiarma) instance (which itself connects to an Ethereum Beacon Chain P2P network) and creates events from the events Armiarma emits.

 ## Getting Started